htmldbjs/htmldbjs/README.md

 ### `htmldb-button-add`

 An action button is used for adding a new record to the specified table.
-When htmldb-button-add button clicked related forms are reset.
+When `htmldb-button-add` button is clicked related forms are reset.

 #### Syntax